materialsproject/mp-react-components/README.md

 npm deploy-storybook
 ```

+If successful, the changes will be live at https://materialsproject.github.io/mp-react-components/

 ### Build Tools

 This repo uses Parcel to build and run the app locally and Rollup to publish the app.
 Parcel does not have a config file, but it does use Babel to transpile the code for this repo.
 The babel configuration exists in `.babelrc` and `babel.config.js`.
 The Rollup configuration is defined in `rollup.config.js`.
+In the future, both of these build tools may be removed in favor of a single unified tool (potentially webpack as it is used in dash-mp-components).